Wound Care After Orthopaedic Surgery: What to Expect at Home

 Drainage that gradually reduces is reassuring.
 Drainage that becomes heavier, changes in consistency, or persists longer than expected should be reviewed.

-If this happens please contact the practice or if it is after hours and you do not have antiseptic ointment and spare dressings at home please go to the hospital’s emergency room.
-Usually the discharge will settle with a few dressing changes.
-Occasionally a VAC or vacuum dressing may need to be applied.
+If this happens, contact the practice.
+If it is after hours and you don't have antiseptic ointment and spare dressings at home, please go to the hospital's emergency room.
+In most cases, the discharge settles with a few dressing changes.
+Occasionally a VAC (vacuum) dressing may need to be applied, and we can arrange a wound care nurse to assist if needed.

 How to Care for Your Surgical Wound at Home